Associate Dean for Academic Affairs & Professor of Law

 Dean Chinaris co-authors the comprehensive ethics treatise “Florida Legal Malpractice and Attorney Ethics” (published annually) and the legal ethics website "sunEthics."

 Florida Ethics Guide for Legal Assistants and Attorneys Who Utilize Legal Assistants (4th ed., Fla.
-Bar Continuing Legal Education, 2006) (5th ed. forthcoming in 2009).
+Bar Continuing Legal Education, 2006).